lrkrol/multigradient/docs/README.md

   * `Tq` = Turquoise
   * `Wh` = White
   * `Yl` = Yellow
 * `variation` is an optional descriptor of the colour map, to be used to distinguish between two or more colour maps that would otherwise have the same name.
-For example, the `div.cm` maps come in different variations, characterised by the different number of colours used, and `div.GnRd.iso` is a generic green-red colour map, but of an isoluminant variation.
+For example, the `div.cb` maps come in different variations, characterised by the different number of colours used, and `div.GnRd.iso` is a generic green-red colour map, but of an isoluminant variation.

 Control points can be applied to presets as well.
-See inside the script for more available presets.
+See inside the script for all available presets.